COVID-19 Safety Notice – February 28, 2022: We are at the forefront of all safety recommendations and protocols. Read More >

 A Bone Graft

 Advanced gum disease can destroy the bones in your jaw, making it hard for your teeth to anchor in place.
 A bone graft may use your own bone, synthetic bone, or bone from a donor to replace damaged bone in your jaw.
 As your bone regenerates, it will harden and provide a more stable base for your teeth to anchor to.
 Thankfully, new medical advances have made it easier for bone to regrow after it has been grafted, so—while still complicated—this procedure is easier than it has ever been.
 If you have recently been diagnosed with gum disease, it’s important to talk to your dentist about all of your options for both treatment and preventing the disease from returning.
 To schedule your next appointment or ask any questions you may have, give us a call at Downtown Dental , and talk to an oral surgeon in downtown Chicago today!
-Whether you need a root canal in Chicago or any other dental procedure, our experienced team is here to address all your dental needs, including specialized treatments like root canals, and provide you with the care you deserve.
+Whether you need a root canal in Chicago, gum disease treatment in Chicago, dental implants in Chicago, Invisalign in Chicago, or any other dental procedure, our experienced team is here to address all your dental needs, including specialized treatments like root canals, and provide you with the care you deserve.